Petts Wood Lease Extension - Free Consultation

 Decision in Bromley

-An example of a Lease Extension matter before the tribunal for a Petts Wood property is 1 Southlands Court Southlands Road in September 2013.
+An example of a Lease Extension matter before the tribunal for a Petts Wood premises is 1 Southlands Court Southlands Road in September 2013.
 The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case related to 1 flat.
 The unexpired residue of the current lease was 50.57 years.